Langham Place, London

-Langham Place is a short street in Westminster, central London, England.
+Langham Place is a short street in Westminster, England.
 Just north of Oxford Circus, it connects Portland Place to the north with Regent Street to the south in London's West End.
 It is, or was, the location of many significant public buildings, and gives its name to the Langham Place group, a circle of early women's rights activists.

 Buildings

 There are several major buildings on Langham Place, including All Souls Church, Broadcasting House, and the Langham Hotel.
 Queen's Hall and St. George's Hall were also here until their destruction during World War II.
 The area is associated with the architect John Nash, although all but one of his original buildings have been replaced.

 Starting from the north, significant buildings include:

 Broadcasting House

 Broadcasting House is the BBC's headquarters.
 It was built in the 1930s in the Art Deco style, designed by the architect George Val Myer.
 Several of the BBC's national radio stations broadcast from the building.
 The New Broadcasting House extension, home of BBC News, was built in 2005, and first used for broadcasting in 2013.